The National Trusts vision is to transform Castlefield viaduct

 Coloured point clouds and mesh models were also delivered to aid the design teams understanding of the site.

-Due to the constraints, a drone was mobilised to gather data from above and to the south (over Network Rail land); for this element we engaged our partners EK Digital for their expertise in working with Network Rail land.
+Due to the constraints, a drone was mobilised to gather data from above and to the south (over Network Rail land).